0330 822 0505

 FAQs

 Yes.
-The difference will be how the property is registered with HM Land Registry.
-If a charity is also a company or a charitable incorporated organisation (CIO) then the title to the land can be registered in the name of the charity itself.
+The difference will be how the property is registered with the HM Land Registry.
+If a charity is also a company or a charitable incorporated organisation (CIO), then the title to the land can be registered in the charity’s name.

-If not, an individual or group of individuals has to be registered to hold the land on the charity’s behalf.
-This is normally the charity’s trustees, but can be an Official Custodian if you don’t want the time and costs associated with re-registering if your trustees change.
+If not, an individual or group has to be registered to hold the land on the charity’s behalf.
+This is usually the charity’s trustees, but can be an Official Custodian if you don’t want the time and costs associated with re-registering if your trustees change.

 If you’re not sure that a mortgage is right for your charity, or are worried about meeting eligibility criteria, a secured loan is an option for large amounts for things like building renovations or conversions.